Merge PDF online: order, size limits, and clean output

 Watch for duplicate pages

 If you merge the same export twice, you will duplicate content and inflate size.
-Compare page counts after download.
+Compare page counts after you save your file.
 For scanned stacks, consider compressing first only when you truly need a smaller archive.

-Our merge flow accepts multiple PDFs, preserves your order, and returns a single download.
+Our merge flow accepts multiple PDFs, preserves your order, and returns a single merged PDF.
 It is designed for quick, repeatable merges without accounts.

 Try this tool